praton1729/music_notes/vishesh_classes/week_1.md

 ## What to practice

-- Practice major scale on a single string with backing track.
+- Practice major scale on a single string with drone backing track.
 	- Try it with all root notes.
 	- Try to improvise by skipping notes.
 	- Send an improvisation recording to vishesh before next class